Robert R. Fenichel

 Family Matters

 Around the same time, Emily and I came upon a genealogical chart that Julian Berman, her former husband's second cousin, had prepared around 1978, covering scores of persons over six generations.
 It seemed like a good time to merge these data into one database.
 Shortly after Emily's death, I came upon another genealogical chart, probably prepared around 2000 by Emily's cousin Ron Killian.
+From time to time, some additional lore has been provided by Ruth Fenichel Kornbluth, whose relation to me is uncertain.

 The database itself now includes a variety of anecdotes, competing date estimates, and so forth, but what will be maintained on-line are only a few non-annotated charts of ancestors and descendants.
 I am happy to accept related data with which to expand/amend the database, but I will not myself be digging (as the cousins have) into old census records, passenger-ship manifests, and so on.

 The charts now available are